What the 1987 Crash Still Teaches Long-Term Investors

+On October 19, 1987, the U.S. stock market experienced its steepest one-day drop in history.
 The S&P 500 fell 20.5%, and the Dow Jones Industrial Average plunged 22.6%—all in a single trading session.
+Panic selling rippled through markets around the globe.

 A new innovation called "portfolio insurance"—meant to limit losses by automatically selling futures contracts as markets declined—backfired.
 As selling triggered more selling, the decline accelerated.
 According to the U.S. Federal Reserve, the crash's speed and scale were amplified by this strategy and by the market structure of the time.